 His grandfather Friedrich Georg Göthe (1657-1730) was the owner of the renowned inn "Zum Weidenhof" and built up an extensive wine shop.
-His father Johann Caspar Goethe (1710-1782) had the extensive wine cellar of the Goethe birthplace in the "Grosse Hirschgraben" in Frankfurt am Main Goethe later stored and regularly supplemented his extensive collection.
-According to tradition, it is also due to the wine that he survived the difficult birth.
-When the child was born after three days of labor, it was without signs of life, discolored blue-black and threatened to suffocate.
+His father Johann Caspar Goethe (1710-1782) had the extensive wine cellar of the Goethe birthplace in the "Grosse Hirschgraben" in Frankfurt am Main in which Goethe later kept his extensive collection and regularly added it.
+According to tradition, it is also due to the wine that he has survived the difficult birth.
+When the child was born after three days of labor, it was without signs of life, discolored blue-black and threatened to smother.
 The baby was then bathed by the midwife in an Arden (wooden trough) with warm wine, so he "pecked the heart pit" (massaged) and ultimately saved his life.

 In the Persian poet and Korangelehren Mohammed Shams ed-Din, vulgo Hafiz (1324-1390), Goethe found a kindred twin soul over the centuries and cultures that loved and wrote many verses, just as he loved wine and women.
 By the way, his poems inspired him to write his most extensive collection of poems "West-Eastern Divan".
-Goethe criticized (as did Hafis) the Islamic alcohol ban and wrote about the Persian poet in exuberant words: "They have called you holy Hafiz, the mystic tongue, and have not recognized the word-scholars, the value of the word.
-You call them mystical because they think something foolish with you, and give away their unfair wine in your name.
+Goethe criticized (as did Hafis) the Islamic alcohol ban and wrote poetically about the Persian poet: "They called you holy Hafiz, the mystic tongue, and did not recognize the word-scholars, the value of the word.
+You call them mystical because they think something foolish with you and give away their unfair wine in your name.
 But you are mystically pure, because they do not understand you, that you are blessed without being pious!
-They do not want to concede that to you. "
+They do not want to concede that to you ".

 From Goethe are many verses and Quotes received over the wine and the wine enjoyment.
-During a visit to Lake Zurich, he wrote in his travel diary on June 15, 1775: "Without wine we can never be three hundred on earth.
+On a visit to Lake Zurich, he wrote in his travel diary on June 15, 1775: "Without wine we can never be three hundred on earth.
 Without wine and without women, the devil will bring our bodies ".
-Another verse reads: "First of all, people learn to drink, and much later eat, so in gratitude they should not forget to drink!"
-Goethe was also a connoisseur of wine, of which a story is told at dinner, to which the Grand Duke Carl August (1757-1828).
-A red wine was served and guests were asked about the origin.
-Only Goethe gave the correct answer: "He is unknown to me, but I believe that it is a Jenenser (from Jena) who has lain for some time in Madeira."
+Another verse reads: "First of all, man learns to drink first, and then much later to eat.
+That's why he should not forget to drink out of gratitude!"
+Goethe was also a connoisseur of wine, as reported by a story at a dinner with Grand Duke Carl August (1757-1828).
+A red wine was served and guests were asked about their origin.
+Only Goethe gave the correct answer: "He is unknown to me, but I believe that it is a Jenenser (from Jena), who has lain for some time in Madeira."
 He also kept a lot of wine culture.
-Opposite to a man who diluted his wine with water, he unwillingly remarked, "Where did you learn this evil custom?"
+Opposite to a guest who diluted his wine with water, he unwillingly remarked, "Where did you learn this evil custom?"

 Goethe drank almost every day until one or two bottles (mostly light, low-alcohol) wine.
-This was considered normal consumption at that time, for one of Goethe's contemporaries wrote of this quantity "that this is a modest portion for a strong man born and brought up in the land of wine" .
-Only at a later age did Goethe restrict the wine consumption in favor of mineral water.
-But on the day of his death on March 22, 1832, he was said to have asked for wine and water at nine o'clock in the morning, and he drank the glass with three sips.
+This was considered normal consumption at that time, for one of Goethe's contemporaries writes of this quantity "that this is a modest portion for a strong man born and brought up in the land of wine" .
+Only at a later age did Goethe limit the enjoyment of wine in favor of Mineral water on.
+But on the day of his death on March 22, 1832, he was said to have asked for wine and water at nine o'clock in the morning and drank the glass with three sips.
 Goethe died a little later at half past eleven.
 See also below literature and drinking culture,